kubernetes-sigs/kind/site/content/docs/user/known-issues.md

 ## Docker init daemon config

-Please make sure that when you use `kind`, do not have `"init": true` in your `/etc/docker/daemon.json` because that will causes `/sbin/init` to show the following cryptic message *Couldn't find an alternative telinit implementation to spawn*.
+Please make sure that when you use `kind`, you can't have `"init": true` in your `/etc/docker/daemon.json` because that will cause `/sbin/init` to show the following cryptic message *Couldn't find an alternative telinit implementation to spawn*.
 This has to to with `/sbin/init` not running as process id 1.

 ## Windows Containers

 [Docker Desktop for Windows][docker desktop for windows] supports running both Linux (the default) and Windows Docker containers.